 Training within CEBHA+

-Within CEBHA+, thus far two workshops have aimed to develop capacity of those working directly on CEBHA+ research activities: an integrated knowledge translation (IKT) workshop and a teaching evidence-based healthcare (EBHC) workshop, and an issue briefs for policy and practice workshop.
+Within CEBHA+, thus far three workshops have aimed to develop capacity of those working directly on CEBHA+ research activities: an integrated knowledge translation (IKT) workshop, a teaching evidence-based healthcare (EBHC) workshop, and an issue briefs for policy and practice workshop.

 This three day workshop from 31 October - 2 November 2018, was based on a pre-existing workshop offered at Stellenbosch University.
 It focused on understanding knowledge translation and its role in the research to policy process.
 More specifically, the workshop focused on identifying and mapping important stakeholders, as well as designing, planning, implementing and evaluating an IKT strategy in the CEBHA+ context.
 In total, 13 CEBHA+ staff members attended the workshop, representing all African CEBHA+ partner institutions and one of two German partner institutions.